DATA COLLECTION

 Can family members, clinicians, or other persons interpret outcome measures from one language to another?

-No, this would invalidate the outcome measure because the person interpreting may not interpret items exactly as they are meant by the measure’s author.
+No, this would invalidate the outcome measure because items may not be interpreted items as they are meant by the measure’s author.
 If an outcome measure cannot be completed due to language difficulties and there is no authorized translation available, then the appropriate “Unable to Collect” reason code should be entered in PEI OMA.

 What outcome measures may be administered verbally (i.e., read) to respondents?